-The statement envisaged that the first step in the process following the declaration of an unequivocal restoration of the ceasefire would be meetings with

-Sinn Féin at various levels to explore with them what assurances could be given and what confidence building measures established.
+The statement envisaged that the first step in the process following the declaration of a restoration of the ceasefire which was genuinely unequivocal would be meetings with Sinn Fein at various levels to explore with them what assurances could be given and what confidence building measures established.
 As the statement also explained, confidence building is a two-way street.
-We therefore welcome Sinn Féin's endorsement of the suggestions in Chapter VII of the International Body, including:
+We therefore welcome Sinn Fein's endorsement of the suggestions in Chapter VII of the International Body's Report, including: